awsaavedra/awsaavedra.github.io/content/posts/ai-decisions.md

 I even created these already [here](https://github.com/awsaavedra/configs/blob/main/.ai-instructions/README.md)

-# Opposing Solutionism and Overengineering
+# Opposing Solutionism
+Solutionism is a broader concept than overengineering, which is just engineered system.
 Solutionism is the philosophy that gave us the smart fridge.
 It ignores the tradeoff costs between complexity, long term maintenance, and comprehensibility of the solution presented in the context of the whole system.
 It would be the antonym to Occam’s razor for solutioning.

 I prefer the Russian mentality to engineering: low technology, high concept.
 During the space race a team of American scientists working for a company spent millions to invent the first pen that works in space.
 The Russians used a pencil.

 Instead of solutionism go with the compressed philosophy of “Thoughts from a Philosophical Fighter Pilot: think deeply, simply, and thoroughly about problems in between trying things out for the optimal result.

 > “The cost of a thing is the amount of what I will call life which is required
 > to be exchanged for it, immediately or in the long run.”